Ryfless/Ryfless/README.md

 - 👋 Hi, I’m Arazi Rafli
 - 👀 I’m interested in Web and Mobile Development
 - 🤖 I'm also curious about AI, Machine learning, IOT Etc.
-- 🌱 I’m currently learning Programming Languages
+- 🌱 I’m currently learning Basic Programming
 - 💞️ I’m looking to collaborate on ...
 - ☺ Thanks for Visiting my Profile